Jesus Christ: Jesus – Alive Forevermore!

 Significance of the resurrection

-But the resurrection also means life for us.
-As Paul says, we will “be saved through his life” (Romans 5:10).
+The resurrection also means life for us.
+As Paul says, we will “be saved by his life” (Romans 5:10).
 If you “believe in your heart that God raised him from the dead, you will be saved” (Romans 10:9).
-“If Christ has not been raised, our preaching is useless and so is your faith” (1 Corinthians 15:14).
-Our salvation depends not just on Jesus’ death, but also his resurrection (1 Peter 3:21).
+“If Christ has not been raised, then our proclamation is in vain and your faith is in vain” (1 Corinthians 15:14).

-Even justification, most commonly associated with Jesus’ death, is also a result of his resurrection (Romans 4:24-25).
-Our salvation depends on the entire sequence of incarnation: his birth, ministry, death and resurrection.
+Justification, most commonly associated with Jesus’ death, is also a result of his resurrection (Romans 4:24-25).
+Our salvation depends on the entire sequence of the incarnation: Jesus’ birth, ministry, death and resurrection.

-Our baptism pictures our participation in Jesus’ death and resurrection.
-Rising from the water pictures our new life (Romans 6:4) and it pictures our future: “We will certainly also be united with him in his resurrection” (verse 5).
-“When he appears, we shall be like him” (1 John 3:2).
+Baptism pictures our participation in Jesus’ death and resurrection.
+Rising from the water pictures our new life (Romans 6:4) and it pictures our future: “We will certainly be united with him in a resurrection like his” (verse 5).
+“When he is revealed, we will be like him” (1 John 3:2).
 Our resurrected bodies will be like his (1 Corinthians 15:42-49).

-After Jesus was resurrected, he “gave many convincing proofs that he was alive.
-He appeared to them over a period of forty days and spoke about the kingdom of God” (Acts 1:3).
-On the last day, “he was taken up before their very eyes, and a cloud hid him from their sight” (verse 9).
+Jesus showed his disciples that he was alive “by many convincing proofs, appearing to them during forty days and speaking about the kingdom of God” (Acts 1:3).
+Eventually, “he was lifted up, and a cloud took him out of their sight” (verse 9).
 He did not simply disappear.
 He went up bodily into the sky, as a visible indication that he was going into heaven.
-His post-resurrection appearances had come to an end.
-(His later appearance to Paul was abnormal—1 Corinthians 15:8.)

 Ministry

 Using his position of power in heaven, Jesus continues working for our salvation.
-He sends the Holy Spirit to us (John 15:26; 16:7), and the Holy Spirit testifies about Jesus and helps us understand what he taught (John 14:26; 15:26).
+He sends the Holy Spirit to us (John 15:26; 16:7), and the Holy Spirit points us to Jesus and helps us understand what he taught (John 14:26; 15:26).
 The Spirit is the way that the Father and the Son live within us (14:18, 23).

 Jesus is our Advocate (1 John 2:1).
-He is like a defense attorney who “speaks to the Father in our defense”—if anyone accuses us, Jesus is there as a perpetual reminder that our sins have been covered by his sacrifice.
-It is therefore pointless to make accusations (Romans 8:33-34) — there is no condemnation for anyone who has faith in Christ (verse 1).
+He is like a defense attorney who speaks to the Father in our defense.
+If anyone accuses us, Jesus is a constant reminder that our sins have already been covered by his sacrifice.
+It is pointless to make accusations (Romans 8:33-34) — there is no condemnation for those who are in Christ (Romans 8:1).

-The risen Christ intercedes for us, to defend us from accusation and to give us help.
-“He is able to save completely those who come to God through him, because he always lives to intercede for them” (Hebrews 7:25).
-“Because he himself suffered when he was tempted, he is able to help those who are being tempted” (Hebrews 2:18).
-Because he can sympathize with our weaknesses, we can be confident that he will give us the help we need in our struggles (Hebrews 4:15-16).
+The risen Christ speaks up for us to defend us and help us.
+“He is able for all time to save those who approach God through him, since he always lives to make intercession for them” (Hebrews 7:25).
+“Because he himself was tested by what he suffered, he is able to help those who are being tested” (Hebrews 2:18).
+He can understand our weaknesses, so we can be confident that he will give us the help we need (Hebrews 4:15-16).

-Jesus is our mediator, who resolves conflicts and brings us to God (1 Timothy 2:5).
-He ushers us into the throne room of heaven, assuring us that God will hear us with favor.
+Jesus is also called our mediator – someone who helps the relationship between two parties – and he brings us to God (1 Timothy 2:5).
+In this figure of speech, he brings us into the “throne room” of heaven, assuring us that God hears us with favor.[1]
 This is part of the ongoing ministry of Jesus Christ.

-Jesus is also our Shepherd (John 10:11; Hebrews 13:20), implying that he loves, protects and provides for us.
-Peter brings similar images to mind when he calls Jesus “the Shepherd and Overseer of your souls” (1 Peter 2:25).
+Jesus is also our Shepherd (John 10:11; Hebrews 13:20), implying that he protects and provides for us.
+Peter brings similar images to mind when he calls Jesus “the shepherd and guardian of your souls” (1 Peter 2:25).
 Jesus watches over us.
 The book of Revelation tells us that we are shepherded by a Lamb, a gentle guide who sacrificed himself for us (Revelation 7:17).
 He will supply our needs, because he knows what they are.

-Through faith, we join Jesus in his amazing journey.
+Through faith, we join Jesus in his life.
 We are crucified with him, we rise with him, we are joined with him by the Holy Spirit.
-We will be given glory with him and will reign with him forever (2 Timothy 2:11-12).
-Believe the good news!
+We are given glory with him and will reign with him forever (2 Timothy 2:11-12).
+Jesus the King of all creation is good news for us, because the King is also our Savior, our Helper, our Defense Attorney, and much more!